All boats operating beyond sheltered waters are required to carry an Emergency Position Indicating Radio Beacon (EPIRB).

 - Allow the beacon to float free to the length of its attached line

-- Once activated, leave the EPIRB on until told to switch it off by a SAR authority
+- Once activated, leave the EPIRB on until told to switch it off by a Search and Rescue (SAR) authority

 - All 121.5MHz beacons should now be replaced by the more modern 406 MHz EPIRB

 - For greater accuracy, an EPIRB with an inbuilt GPS is best

 406 MHz beacons are much easier to locate as they are more accurate and also contain particular details about the vessel and its owner.
 Consequently false alerts can be resolved by a quick radio or telephone call.

 406MHz personal locator beacons (PLBs) are available in compact sizes to enable them to be carried within the wet weather gear of yachtsmen and solo boaters.
 These PLBs are not recognised as the principal EPIRB on a boat as they are built to a different standard.

 Visit the AMSA website for more information on distress beacons.

 It is important to remember that once activated, the response to your EPIRB signal by a search and rescue authority may take many hours, especially if you are in a remote location.

 121.5 MHz and 406 MHz EPIRBS must not be disposed of in household rubbish or refuse sites.